Geography of Australia: Political geography

 The Commonwealth of Australia consists of six states, two major mainland territories, and other minor territories.
 The states are New South Wales, Queensland, South Australia, Tasmania, Victoria, and Western Australia; and the two major mainland territories are the Northern Territory and the Australian Capital Territory.
-The minor territories comprise the Jervis Bay Territory, as a naval base and seaport for the national capital wich the federal government administers a separate area within New South Wales and the following inhabited external territories: Norfolk Island, Christmas Island, Cocos (Keeling) Islands, and the largely uninhabited external territories of Ashmore and Cartier Islands, Coral Sea Islands, and Heard Island and McDonald Islands.
+The minor territories comprise the Jervis Bay Territory, as a naval base and seaport for the national capital which the federal government administers a separate area within New South Wales and the following inhabited external territories: Norfolk Island, Christmas Island, Cocos (Keeling) Islands, and the largely uninhabited external territories of Ashmore and Cartier Islands, Coral Sea Islands, and Heard Island and McDonald Islands.
 Australia also claims ownership of more than 42% of the Antarctic continent as the Australian Antarctic Territory, although this claim is recognised by just four sovereign states.

 Across the Australian states and territories there are over 500 local government bodies, often called councils, municipalities or shires.
 These local authorities include city councils in urban centres, and regional and shire councils in rural areas.